CamiloGato/CV-Data-Structures/Arrays/readme.md

 ## Binary Search

-We saw previously that the efficiency of an array search is O(N), but can it be done better?.
+We saw previously that the efficiency of an array search is O(N), but can it be done better?

 The answer is yes, … and it depends.